 Individuals who feel that they have been harassed may obtain redress by bringing a complaint, as described below.
 Complaints about harassment will be responded to promptly and equitably.
 The right to confidentiality will be respected in both informal and formal procedures, insofar as possible.
 This policy explicitly prohibits retaliation against individuals for bringing complaints of harassment.
 All employees of Hendrix College are required to successfully complete sexual harassment, as well as Title IX & Campus SaVE Act trainings.
-These training will be administered within the first 30 days of employment, and on an annual basis thereafter.
+These training will be administered annually to all employees.